Sheds & Garages: What Does Homeowner's Insurance Cover?

 What does your homeowner's insurance cover?
 Does it include your storage buildings?
-Can contents insurance or garage insurance protect my belongings?

 Reading through your homeowner's insurance policy could take a long time.
 Sure, you'd find the answers, but they could be a challenge to interpret.
 To make it easy, we thought we'd bring to light what homeowner insurance policies typically cover in relation to your storage building—whether a detached garage or a stand-alone backyard shed.